-Most exhibition and event rules allow for Hanging Signs and Graphics in all standard Peninsula and Island Booths, usually to a maximum height range of 18ft (5.486m) from the top of the sign, or as determined by the Organizer.
-Inline, Corner, and Perimeter Booths do not qualify for Hanging Signs and Graphics.
+Most exhibition and event rules allow for Hanging Signs and Graphics in all standard Peninsula and Island Booths, usually to a maximum height range of 16ft to 20ft (4.88m to 6.10m) from the top of the sign, or as determined by the Organizer.
+End-cap Booths do not qualify for Hanging Signs and Graphics.
 The distance is measured from the floor to the top of the sign.
 Whether suspended from above, or supported from below, they should comply with all ordinary use-of-space requirements.
 For example, the highest point of any sign should not exceed the maximum allowable height for the booth type.
+(An exception to this rule is made for Perimeter Booths, which can have a 12ft [3.66m] backwall but max sign height can be 20ft.
+[6.10m].
+See page 2 Perimeter Booth for diagram.)

 Hanging Signs and Graphics should be set back 10ft (3.05m) from adjacent booths and be directly over contracted space only.
-See Shared Island booths on page 5 for Shared Island requirements.

 Approval for the use of Hanging Signs and Graphics, at any height, should be received from the Organizer at least 60 days prior to installation.
+Variances may be issued at the Organizer's discretion.
 Drawings should be available for inspection.